Danila Yurov

-Danila Yurevich Yurov (Данила Юрьевич Юров; born 22 December 2003) is a Russian professional ice hockey player for the Minnesota Wild of the National Hockey League (NHL).
+Danila Yurevich Yurov (Данила Юрьевич Юров; born 22 December 2003) is a Russian professional ice hockey player who is a centre for the Minnesota Wild of the National Hockey League (NHL).
 He was drafted 24th overall by the Wild in the 2022 NHL entry draft.
 Yurov won the 2024 Gagarin Cup Championship with Metallurg Magnitogorsk of the Kontinental Hockey League (KHL).

 Playing career

 Yurov made his professional debut for Metallurg Magnitogorsk during the 2020–21 season where he recorded one goal and one assist in 21 games.

 At the conclusion of his contract with Metallurg following the 2024–25 season, Yurov was signed by his draft club, the Minnesota Wild to a three-year, entry-level contract on 16 May 2025.
-Yurov made his NHL debut against the LA Kings on October 13, 2025.
-He scored his first point and first goal against the New York Rangers on October 20, 2025, which stood as the game winning goal.
+Yurov made his NHL debut against the Los Angeles Kings on 13 October 2025.
+He scored his first point and first goal against the New York Rangers on 20 October, which stood as the game-winning goal.
+He scored his first playoff goal during Game 4 of the Wild's second round series against the Colorado Avalanche on May 11, 2026 during the 2026 Stanley Cup playoffs.